renoise/xrnx/docs/guide/views.md

   }
 }

--- in practice you should use a combination of the above two notations, but -- its recommended to setup & prepare components in separate steps while -- still using the inlined / nested notation:
+-- In practice you should use a combination of the above two notations, but -- its recommended to setup & prepare components in separate steps while -- still using the inlined / nested notation: